JaniTomati/JaniTomati.github.io/case_work/week8.md

   * Less time and money spent on business strategies that are not supported by the data
   * The quality of insights are more better and well refined
   * Pleasant user experience
+  * Automatic reports for marketers and sales team

 #### Reference-based pricing
 - Who are our competitors?